 We should not, of course, be surprised that contemporary culture seeks to educate, for that is what culture naturally does.
 Culture catechizes ("to teach by word of mouth"), and all of us are its catechumens.
 Culture instructs and we are all its students.

 Contemporary culture, in other words, is one colossal classroom in which students are being taught and in which they are learning what the culture wants them to know about reality and what it wants them to be as persons.
-It is a place where significant spiritual, intellectual, moral, and physical formation is taking place day in and day out, yet without awareness.
+The classroom of contemporary culture is a place where significant spiritual, intellectual, moral, and physical formation is taking place day in and day out, yet without awareness.

 Therefore, we must understand the powerful role of contemporary culture as Simeducator in shaping the minds, hearts, bodies, and lives of our students, and yes, indeed, even our Christian ones!

-What this means, of course, is that your students not only attend Lexington Christian Academy (or whatever your institution might be); they also attend the AC - the Academy of their Culture.
-My students not only attend Dallas Baptist University; they also students the UC - the University of their Culture.
+What this means, of course, is that your students not only attend The Covenant School; they also attend the "APC" - the Academy of Popular Culture.
+My students not only attend Dallas Baptist University; they also students the "UPC" - the University of Popular Culture.